 New AfDB president must champion quality adaptation finance

-BY SAADA SALA MOHAMED
+BY SAADA MOHAMEDSALA

 A full plate awaits Sidi Ould Tah, the incoming president of the African Development Bank (AfDB).